 This diet ramps up over 8 weeks.
 Here's how it works:

-Weeks 5 to 8: From now on, you'll follow a long-term healthy eating plan, high in healthy fats, fiber, plant proteins, and a small amount of lean meat.
+- Weeks 5 to 8: From now on, you'll follow a long-term healthy eating plan, high in healthy fats, fiber, plant proteins, and a small amount of lean meat.
+Healthy fats include olive oil, nuts, seeds, avocados, coconut oil and fish oil.
 You can start adding back some alcohol and caffeine.
 How much?
 Less than three glasses of wine per week and no more than one cup of coffee a day.
 You'll also take supplements, including calcium, magnesium with vitamin D, and omega-3 fatty acids.

 Level of Effort: High